andreasmuelder/statecharts.online/index.md

 - A **state** is just a named situation the system can be in—like `Idle`, `Running`, or `Error`.
 - A **transition** defines when and how the system moves from one state to another, usually triggered by some kind of input or condition.

-There is always one **initial state** where the system starts, and from there, it can move between states based on what’s happening in the world around it.
+There is always one **initial state** where the system starts, and from there, it can move between states based on what's happening in the world around it.

-Let’s take a very basic example: a light switch.
+Let's take a very basic example: a light switch.

 ### Example: A Simple Light Switch